 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) He wrote in those laws: ‘Don’t prevent the ox from eating when it’s working to thresh the grain.’

-OET-LVFor/Because in the of_Mōsaʸs/(Mosheh) law, it_has_been_written:
+OET-LV For/Because in the of_Mōsaʸs/(Mosheh) law, it_has_been_written:

 Not will_be_muzzling an_ox threshing.